ardalis/ardalis-com-gatsby/src/pages/blog/blog-roll.md

 tags:
   - blog
 category:
-  - Uncategorized
+  - Productivity
 comments: true
 share: true
 ---
 I want to update my blog reading habits and make sure there aren’t really great bloggers out there of whom I’m unaware (I’m sure there are plenty).
-If you’d like to help out, please [email me](http://stevesmithblog.com/contact) with your top 3 bloggers **whom you actually read** on a regular basis.
+If you’d like to help out, please [email me](/contact) with your top 3 bloggers **whom you actually read** on a regular basis.
 Please \*leave out\* the really big and obvious names like [ScottGu](http://weblogs.asp.net/scottgu),[Jeff Atwood](http://codinghorror.com/),[ScottHa](http://www.hanselman.com/blog), and [Phil Haack](http://haacked.com/).
 I’m already subscribed :).

-You’re also welcome to comment here but I’ll have an easier time collating the results from [email](http://stevesmithblog.com/contact).
+You’re also welcome to comment here but I’ll have an easier time collating the results from [email](/contact).